 There are two kinds of people in this world: people who like nuts in banana bread and people who cringe at the thought.
-If you are in the no-nuts camp, then I recommend you try my classic (nut-free!) banana bread recipe.
+If you are in the no-nuts camp, then I recommend you try my classic (nut-free!) banana bread recipe or cake mix banana bread.
 For everyone who loves the contrast between soft banana bread and crunchy nuts, and the toasty nut flavor of old-fashioned banana nut bread, this is the recipe for you!

 Moist Banana Nut Bread Recipe

 Other than the nuts, there’s another ingredient that’s key to this recipe for banana nut bread: yogurt!
 Adding yogurt to a quick bread recipe lets you add moisture without thinning out the batter.
 This is how you get a banana nut bread that’s super moist, but with a light, tender crumb.
 No dry banana bread here!